BestTimesToVisit.com Logo

 Dolomiti Superski: Conquer the Slopes

 Experience the thrill of skiing or snowboarding across the breathtaking Dolomites.
-The interconnected ski areas offer endless possibilities for all levels, from gentle slopes to challenging off-piste adventures.
-For a truly unforgettable experience, consider hiring a local guide to explore hidden gems and enjoy a delicious après-ski at a mountain hut.
+The interconnected ski areas offer endless possibilities for all levels, from gentle slopes to challenging black runs.
+For a truly unforgettable experience, try a sunrise ski tour, witnessing the mountains awaken in a symphony of light and shadow.

-Lago di Sorapis: Hike to an Emerald Lake
+Lago di Sorapis: Hike to an Emerald Dream

-Embark on a moderately challenging hike to Lago di Sorapis, a stunning turquoise lake nestled in the Dolomites.
-The vibrant color of the water, surrounded by dramatic peaks, is truly mesmerizing.
-Go early in the day to avoid crowds and pack a picnic to enjoy by the lake.
+Embark on a moderately challenging hike to reach Lago di Sorapis, a hidden gem nestled in the Dolomites.
+The lake's mesmerizing turquoise waters, surrounded by towering peaks, feel almost surreal.
+Go early to avoid crowds and pack a picnic to savor the breathtaking views.

 Cortina's Hidden Churches: A Journey Through Time

 Venture beyond the main squares to discover Cortina's charming, lesser-known churches.
-Each one holds unique historical and artistic significance, offering a glimpse into the town's rich past.
-Look for details in the architecture and artwork, and consider visiting during a local mass for a truly immersive experience.
+Each one holds unique historical and artistic treasures, offering a glimpse into the town's rich past.
+Look for the intricate details in the architecture and stained glass, and take your time to soak in the peaceful atmosphere.

-Indulge in the Italian tradition of 'aperitivo' with a breathtaking view.
-Find a mountaintop bar or restaurant offering panoramic views of the Dolomites, and savor local wines and snacks as the sun dips below the horizon.
-This is best enjoyed during the warmer months.
+Enjoy the quintessential Italian aperitivo with a difference.
+Find a mountaintop bar or restaurant offering panoramic views of the Dolomites.
+Sip on local prosecco or wine as the sun dips below the horizon, painting the sky in vibrant hues.
+It's an unforgettable way to end the day.

 See all 8 things to do →